Anil-trees/ML-Census-Model-Deployment-with-GKE/README.md

 # ML-Census-Model-Deployment-with-GKE

-Files in the configuration directory should be copied to gcs bucket.
+1. Copy and paste files in the configuration directory to your gcs bucket.